Wrongful Death FAQs:

 Wrongful Death Lawyers in Jacksonville at Hardesty, Tyde, Green & Ashton, P. A.

 If you lost a loved one due to someone else’s negligence, you may be entitled to compensation.
-The Wrongful Death Attorneys at Hardesty, Tyde, Green & Ashton, P.A. will work hard to establish negligence in your claim and we will thoroughly investigate the death of your loved one in order to identify all parties responsible.
-From examining police reports to interviewing witnesses, we will gather what is necessary to have a successful case.
+The Wrongful Death Attorneys at Hardesty, Tyde, Green & Ashton, P.A. will work hard to establish negligence in your claim and we will thoroughly investigate the death of your loved one to identify all responsible parties.
+From examining police reports to interviewing witnesses, we will gather what is necessary to bring a successful case.